erenon/ComPPI/README.md

 The ComPPI software is currently built on the top of Symfony2.
 Please refer to "[Symfony2][1]" requirements and supported databases.
-To install Symfony2 dependecies git is recommended,but you can also download it manually.
+To install Symfony2 dependecies git is recommended, but you can also download it manually.

 Installation
 ------------